-Topped with a rich chocolate icing, Mary Berry’s chocolate fudge cake needs no filling.
+Topped with rich chocolate icing, Mary Berry’s chocolate fudge cake needs no filling.
 The fudgy texture of this cake makes it seem like one giant brownie.
 We’d recommend serving this mouth-watering fudge cake warm with lashings of cream or a scoop or two of ice cream.
-This recipe is featured in Mary Berry’s Baking Bible.

 - For fudge cake:

 - 6 large eggs, 5 of them separated

 - 265g (9½oz) plain chocolate (39 per cent cocoa solids)

 - 1 level tsp instant coffee granules

 - 150g (5oz) ground almonds

 - 225g (8oz) plain chocolate (39 per cent cocoa solids)